Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

-Figure~\ref{fig:TracePlotComp} shows trace plots for the first component of the Markov chain in each of the three cases after a burn-in is removed.
-A successful outcome would be a plot where the trace line jumps between the marginal component's modes centred at values -20,-10,10 and 20.
-Figure~\ref{fig:TracePlotComp} shows ALPS was the only algorithm to successfully jump regularly between the different mode points whilst in contrast the other two algorithms fail dramatically.
-LAIS makes only a couple of moves, due to the failure of the Laplace approximation to accurately capture the shape of such heavily skewed modes.
-PT is performs even worse, with the chain remaining trapped in the (very spiky) first mode and demonstrating clearly the weakness of PT in high dimensions when modes have heterogeneous scales \cite{woodard2009conditions}.
+Figure~\ref{fig:TracePlotComp} shows trace plots (on the left side) for the first component of the Markov chain at $\beta=1$ for each of the three algorithms after a burn-in is removed.
+Corresponding marginal density plots for the first two components are shown alongside.
+A successful outcome would be a plot where the trace line jumps between the modes of the marginal component, centred at values -20, -8, 0, 8 and 20, as shown in (a) for ALPS.
+Although $d=20$, the first two coordinates of the 13 modes are unique, thus the mode locations can be distinguished in the marginal plots shown on the right side of Figure~\ref{fig:TracePlotComp}.
+This enables us to verify whether the chain is actually visiting all 13 modes.
+For example, (b) shows ALPS was the only algorithm to successfully jump between all of the mode points.

-The trace plots alone show that ALPS has vastly outperformed LAIS and PT.
-Figure~\ref{fig:FuncCon} shows the running estimate of the probability that the first marginal component of the target distribution is less than $1/2$ for each of the 10 repetitions for each of the algoithms.
-The entity being estimated is $\mathbb{P}(X_1<1/2)$, which equals almost exactly 0.5.
-Therefore, for the $i^{th}$ iteration of the Markov chain with burnin $b$, then the following functional is being plotted for each repetition

-The plot for the runs of ALPS show that all repetitions converge successfully towards the true value of 0.5 whilst PT and LAIS fail to estimate this probability successfully.

-All three algorithms have been run to give the same output quantity at the target state.
-However, it takes different amounts of time to run each algorithm per iteration.
-Table~\ref{tab:timecomp} shows the average run time for each of the three algorithms across each of the 10 repetitions.

-The results in Table~\ref{tab:timecomp} are very complementary to ALPS since there appears to be little extra cost in running ALPS for what has been shown to be a dramatic gain in sample output.
-Indeed ALPS appears less expensive than PT and this is simply due to the vast number of extra temperatures that PT is updating per step of the chain in this example.
-However, in this example the number of modes was known and so the mode finding could be optimised for ALPS and LAIS; something not possible in a real data example where one may continue mode searching throughout the duration or even doing some pre-computation dedicated to mode searches (as was the case in the following real data example in Section~\ref{sec:SURexample}).
+Even though LAIS could propose jumps between all 13 modes, the empirical acceptance rate at the target temperature $\beta=1$ is around $1.4 \times 10^{-5}$, which means only 5 proposals are accepted out of 350,000 attempts (one of these 5 jumps is during the burn-in phase).
+Due to the skewness of the mixture components, the error in the Laplace approximation is too large for LAIS to work effectively.
+This is evident in (c), while (d) shows that LAIS has only visited 4 of the modes.
+In contrast, the acceptance rate for mode-jumping proposals in ALPS was 0.85 at the coldest temperature level.